Help Rural Nepal is a registered charity in England number 1143094

 Please also visit our facebook page for more updates www.facebook.com/helpruralnepal

 or email us at email@example.com

 WHAT WE DO

 Following the 2015 earthquakes when local farmers lost their farm animals we donated funds to set up a women's micro-financing group.
 Each funded group are able to select individuals to award a loan to e.g. to buy animals lost in the earthquake.
 In an agreed period i.e. 12 months the individual women repay the money plus some interest which enables more women to be added to the group.

 We started with one group and due to its success we now support several more groups.

 Following the earthquakes in 2015 we were able to provide aid and assistance to the area including providing 65 temporary shelters, tents to replace school buildings and emergency supplies of food, clothing and school equipment for both children and staff.
 Read more

 Community and micro-finance

-We concentrate on supporting schools in the region of Dhading and especially those primary schools that supply students to Shree Archane Higher Secondary School in Kharare.
-We currently support one college and six local schools with the provision of library books, computers, some rebuilding of school buildings and provision of new toilet blocks and running water for hand washing.
+We concentrate on supporting Government schools in the district of Dhading.
+We currently support one college and seven local schools with the provision of library books, computers, some rebuilding of school buildings and provision of new toilet blocks and running water for hand washing.
 Read more.

 Our health programme supports individual cases, health camps, projects at the local health posts as well as providing some training to local health workers.
-With the support of other charities we have arranged 3 Dental camps in the area.
-The visiting dental teams arranged training prior to the camps for local health workers and supervised their practical experience during the camps.
-Dental hygeine training was provided at local schools.
+With the support of a Dutch charity, Hands for Teeth Nepal Foundation, we have arranged 3 Dental camps in the area.
+The visiting dental team arrange training prior to the camps for local health workers and supervise their practical experience during the camps.
+Dental hygeine training is offered to local schools.
 Villagers from the surrounding areas walked long distances to reach the camps which provide free dental treatment and advice.
 Each camp treated around 200 people.
 Read more.